tejas-git64/30DaysOfCode/README.md

 - `scrollY` property returns the no of pixels for the document that is scrolled vertically
 - `innerHeight` property returns the height of a window's content area
 - `offsetTop` returns the top position (in pixels) relative to the top of the offsetParent element

+### Day 14: **Referencing vs Copying**

+#### Here we'll understand how we can create new arrays and objects by reference

+By **Referencing** we can directly manipulate the original array/object by index/object-key

+For Example let's take the array used in the stater file:

+`const players = ['Wes', 'Sarah', 'Ryan', 'Poppy'];`<br />

+Now lets say we want to manipulate this array => we manipulate the array using its index!

+`players[2] = 'Jake';`

+this on `console.log(players)` gives `['Wes', 'Sarah', 'Jake', 'Poppy'];`<br />

+but uh oh we've manipulated the original array ┌(。Д。)┐! instead we can reference it to another new variable and **copy** its array elements to the new variable, thereby not changing the original array q(≧▽≦q)

+ie let's create a new variable first:

+`const newPlayers = players;` // new variable created which points to the original array, but doing this copies the array elements to the new variable

+and on `console.log(newPlayers)` we get `['Wes', 'Sarah', 'Jake', 'Poppy'];` <br />
+Since previously manipulated the original array therefore the new array also carries the manipulated array

+⚠ This is pretty useful especially if we want to use the array multiple times without messing with the original array, this is somewhat like an _undo button_ equivalent to ensure you dont accidentally mess up along the lines while writing long lines of code..